-- The Homebound teacher is responsible for submitting progress reports and grades the student has earned to the charter school Site Administrator.
-Recording and disseminating the report card to the family is the responsibility of the charter school. - The charter school must maintain student attendance.
+- The charter school must maintain student attendance.
 Students who return to school after being in a Homebound Placement prior to the end of the semester may require a reduced schedule until the new semester begins.
-This must be determined by the team and addressed on the accommodations page of the IEP. - During any period of Homebound services, the Homebound teacher is responsible for providing all applicable books, materials, and assignments from the student's classroom teacher and/or service providers; reviewing completed assignments with the student; and returning materials to the student's teacher for grading and/or credit.
+This must be determined by the team and addressed on the accommodations page of - During any period of Homebound services, the Homebound teacher is responsible for providing all applicable books, materials, and assignments from the student's classroom teacher and/or service providers; reviewing completed assignments with the student; and returning materials to the student's teacher for grading and/or credit.
 During any provision of Homebound services, an adult (other than the Homebound teacher) aged 21 or older must be present. - If the student will continue to be on Homebound placement at the beginning of a new school year and the doctor's orders have expired, a new application must be completed to update the student's condition and the IEP team must determine if the need for Homebound placement continues. - Homebound is a placement decision, therefore the IEP team must convene an IEP for placement to Homebound and placement back to the school campus.
 The IEP may include two placement pages.
-The first page indicating the Homebound placement and the second page indicating the placement after a physician has released the student and the student no longer requires Homebound. - Homebound teacher must hold proper certification/license to provide services outlined in IEP.
-(See 8.5.2 for additional information) - e.
-Private Mental Health Treatment Facilities - If a parent enrolls a child in a private mental health treatment facility, the IEP will NOT be changed to reflect Homebound placement as the charter school is not providing services. - If this student becomes eligible for Homebound services outside the mental health treatment facility, regular Homebound procedures will be followed beginning with the application.
+The first page indicating the Homebound placement and the second page indicating the placement after a physician has released the student and the student no longer requires Homebound - Homebound teacher must hold proper certification/license to provide services outlined in IEP (See 8.5.2 for additional information) - Mental Health Treatment Facilities - If a parent enrolls a child in a private mental health treatment facility, the IEP will NOT be changed to reflect Homebound placement as the charter school is not providing services.

+If this student becomes eligible for Homebound services outside the mental health treatment facility, - regular Homebound procedures will be followed beginning with the application